Recap of Adam’s Alpha Testing AMA About the Digitex Testnet

 A: Yes, we have the helpdesk operational but we’re still figuring it all out and creating the systems so it might be a bit rusty now but by official testnet on Nov 30, it should be running smoothly.

-Q: Will we be restricting the number of traders on the mainnet; or if things are fine will we have no cap on the onboarding?
+Q: Will we be restricting the number of Betfair Traders on the mainnet; or if things are fine will we have no cap on the onboarding?

-A: On mainnet, there will be no restrictions and we will be launching content-driven viral marketing campaigns aimed at getting the maximum number of traders signing up.
+A: On mainnet, there will be no restrictions and we will be launching content-driven viral marketing campaigns aimed at getting the maximum number of Betfair Traders signing up.

-Adam says he believes that there are millions of people out there who currently aren’t even interested in trading and who know nothing about crypto, but who would love this style of fast-paced trading where there is no edge working against you.
+Adam says he believes that there are millions of people out there who currently aren’t even interested in Betfair Trading and who know nothing about crypto, but who would love this style of fast-paced Betfair Trading where there is no edge working against you.

 Q: Regarding a the Peg system: would it be possible to create a DGTX/BTC futures market in which a user can open position exclusively if they already have an open position in BTC/USD future?
 Could that help prevent DGTX manipulation?